 Must Have Books For Preschool – The most important “toy” any classroom can have are books.
 Make sure they are accessible, make specific time to read as well as let your students read to themselves every day.
 It doesn’t matter if they can’t read yet ( and few preschoolers should be) they can read the pictures!

-What is your favorite toy in your preschool classroom?
+What do you think are the best toys for preschool in your home or classroom?
 Tell me about it in comments or over on No Time For Flash Cards Facebook page.